jafar690/laravel-api-jwt-starter/readme.md

 All the API routes can be found in the `routes/api.php` file.
 This also follow the Laravel 5.3 convention.

-### Secrets Generation
+### On create project commands

-Every time you create a new project starting from this repository, the _php artisan jwt:generate_ command will be executed.
+Every time you create a new project starting from this repository,the `php artisan jwt:generate` command will be executed.

 ## Configuration